novel-systems/ns-thon/DEVELOPMENT.md

 ### Environment variables for development usage

-Here are working environment variables for all of the services we use in the Placeholder-1 App.
+Here are working environment variables for all of the services we use in the NSThon App.
 These environment variables are connected to sandbox accounts, which can be used while developing the platform.
 The accounts used in production are entirely separate, and should not be used in development, as a general rule of thumb.

 ### Frontend environment variables